leealso/AZ-204/AppService/DeploymentSlots.md

 Hybrid connections * | Always On
-Virtual network integration * | Diagnostic log settings Service endpoints * | Cross-origin resource sharing (CORS) Azure Content Delivery Network * | xs
+Virtual network integration * | Diagnostic log settings Service endpoints * | Cross-origin resource sharing (CORS) Azure Content Delivery Network * |

 Features marked with an asterisk (*) are planned to be unswapped.